PyO3/maturin/guide/src/environment-variables.md

 * `_PYTHON_SYSCONFIGDATA_NAME`: Name of a `sysconfigdata*.py` file
 * `MATURIN_PYPI_TOKEN`: PyPI token for uploading wheels
 * `MATURIN_PASSWORD`: PyPI password for uploading wheels
+* `MATURIN_PEP517_USE_BASE_PYTHON`: Use base Python executable instead of venv Python executable in PEP 517 build to avoid unnecessary rebuilds, should not be set when the sdist build requires packages installed in venv.

 ## `pyo3` environment variables